Hospitals

 Basic healthcare includes treatment in public hospitals, basic dental services, medication, and even some specialist consultations.
 Importantly, those holding a European Health Insurance Card (EIHC) may use it in Austria.

 Austria’s healthcare system is fairly complex.
-For instance, it consists of cross-stakeholder structures at federal, Länder (provincial), and local government levels.
+For instance, it consists of cross-stakeholder structures at federal, Länder (state), and local government levels.
 As far as hospitals are concerned, the passage of laws and their implementation rests with the nine provincial governments.

 How to access hospital treatment in Austria